ppgia-unifor/TsetFall_dataset/README.md

   - A compressed folder containing the sequences arranged in video format.
 The image name follows the following pattern: `cam_number__sequenceNumber-sequenceName.mp4`.

   - The CSV file containing the annotations performed by humans only.
 Each line of the file contains the following fields:
     - Image name
     - Class of the objects of interest: Not Fallen (NF), Fallen (FN), Falling (FG), and Confounding (C)
-    - 4 fields containing the object's location in the format x_min, y_min, x_max, y_max
+    - 4 fields containing the object's location in `x_min, y_min, x_max, y_max` format

   - The CSV file containing the ia-assisted annotations.
-Each line of the file contains the same strucutre of the previous file, with the addition of the following fields:
+Each line of the file contains the same structure of the previous file, with the addition of the following fields:
     - Detection confidence
     - The algorithm that generated the detection